 - Asset Management Strategy (including the acquisition and disposals strategies)

 - People Strategy

 - Medium Term Financial Strategy

 - Health and Safety Policy

 - Risk Management Strategy

 - Procurement Strategy

 - Communication and Consultation Strategy

+- Digital Strategy

 Council policies are produced in accordance with the Constitution and are recommended for approval following review by senior management.
 Decision-making that falls within the policy and budgetary framework rests with the Council's Executive, whilst those falling outside the framework are referred to full Council.
-The "call-in" procedure enables the Scrutiny Commission to review decisions made by Executive and Council (although the major focus of the overview and scrutiny function involvement is through policy development rather than policy review).
-Day to day decision-making is carried out by appropriate officers in accordance with the Scheme of Delegated Powers and the Financial Procedure Rules.
+The "call-in" procedure enables the Scrutiny Commission to review decisions made by Executive and Council but in practice most reports for key decisions will be considered by Scrutiny prior to the meetings and reported into Council and Executive day to day decision-making is carried out by appropriate officers in accordance with the Scheme of Delegated Powers and the Financial Procedure Rules.
 These arrangements all contribute to the economic, efficient, and effective operation of the Council.